Deciphering the global production network from cross-border firm transactions: Results

 Our ratio is the share of firms who produce $j$ that also buy $i$ divided by the overall share of firms that buy $i$:

 If $A_{i,j}>1$, then product $i$ is more prevalent in the purchasing basket of firms that produce $j$ than the wider set of all firms.
 We can also set a minimum for the size of the set $|S^i_j|$ (the number of firms that both produce $j$ and buy $i$), which we refer to as parameter 'firmcount'.
-In essence, for low values of firmcount, we have few 'pieces of evidence' for the edge weight (and so for some applications we might want to set a higher firmcount threshold, which would make our network sparser).
-In the analysis below, we often show results for a range of values of both the edge weight threshold and firmcount.
+For low values of firmcount, we have few 'pieces of evidence' for the edge weight - and so for some applications we might want to set a higher firmcount threshold.
+This would make our network sparser, but we would have higher confidence in the edge weights as they are based on a higher number of signals from the data.
+In the analysis below, we typically show results for a range of thresholds on both the edge weight ($A_{i,j}$) and firmcount ($|S^i_j|$).

 As shown in Figure 2 B, we pick up both inputs or ingredients and complex tools.
 For example, for tomatoes, we capture everything from wooden stakes to fertilizer, harvesting machines and packaging.